Skip to main content

 Query Execution & Optimization Strategies

 Cross-instance joins are network-bound by default.
-Optimization requires forcing predicate pushdown and controlling batch retrieval sizes to prevent coordinator memory exhaustion.
+Optimization requires forcing predicate pushdown and controlling batch retrieval sizes.

 EXPLAIN (ANALYZE, VERBOSE)